VladaB-DA/DA_projects/README.md

 # DATA_ANALYST_PORTFOLIO
 Hello, I'm Vlada!
 I'm a data analyst.
-And here you can see some of my work projects.
 I work with Excel, SQL and Python.
+Here you can see some of my work projects.

 MY_PROJECTS